 (iii) “Negotiated Fallback”; and

-(iv) “Fallback Reference Dealers”; provided, however, notwithstanding any reference to the number of Specified Pricesthe definition of “Commodity Reference Dealers” set forth in Section 7.1(d)(i) of the Commodity Definitions, Party A and Party B shall each obtain in good faith a quotation from a leading dealer in the relevant market and the price for that Pricing Date will be the arithmetic mean of the Specified Prices, provided that if Party B is unable to obtain a quotation or fails to designate a Reference Dealer within three Business Days of the Calculation Agent’s request, then Party A shall obtain, in good faith, a substitute quotation from different leading dealer.
+(iv) “Fallback Reference Dealers”; provided, however, notwithstanding any reference to the number of Specified Pricesthe definition of “Commodity Reference Dealers” set forth in Section 7.1(d)(i) of the Commodity Definitions, Party A and Party B shall each obtain in good faith a quotation from a leading dealer in the relevant market and the price for that Pricing Date will be the arithmetic mean of the Specified Prices, provided that if Party B is unable to obtain a quotation or fails to designate a Reference Dealer within three Business Days of the Calculation Agent’s request, then Party A shall obtain, in good faith, a substitute quotation from a different leading dealer and the price for that Pricing Date will be the arithmetic mean of the Specified Prices of the two Reference Dealers chosen by Party A.

 (g) For purposes of any Transaction in which paper or pulp is the relevant Commodity, the phrase "within 30 calendar days" in line 5 of Section 7.3 of the Commodity Definitions shall be replaced by the phrase "within 40 calendar days."